ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 here are too concise.
 See `common installation issues`_ if you run into trouble.

+.. _install_with_conda:

 Conda installation
 ==================

-In order to install the `Conda <https://docs.conda.io>`_ package, you will need both Conda and Julia pre-installed, this is because Julia cannot be installed from Conda.
+In order to install the `conda <https://docs.conda.io>`_ package, you will need conda pre-installed.

 For a minimal conda installation (recommended) go to https://conda.io/miniconda.html.
-It is recommended that you always use the latest version of Conda, as problems have been reported when trying to use older versions.
+It is recommended that you always use the latest version of conda, as problems have been reported when trying to use older versions.

 First download the installation file for